Secure IP Address Allocation at Cloud Scale: Model Realism

 \subsection{Evaluating on Real Allocation}

-We next seek to understand whether our model of IP allocation generalizes to real-world scenarios.
-To this end, we perform an evaluation of allocation policies against server allocation traces from Google's \clusterdata dataset\cite{google-cluster-data}.
-This dataset contains real-world server allocations and usage traces across 31 days in eight independent clusters.
-While the distinct workloads deployed to these clusters (\eg many short-lived jobs for MapReduce-type workloads) prevents it from being a perfect analog to public cloud scenarios, it is nonetheless the most comprehensive dataset of service allocations available, and so forms a strong basis for evaluation in the absence of traces from cloud providers.
+We next evaluate whether our IP allocation model generalizes to real-world scenarios, testing allocation policies against server allocation traces from Google's \clusterdata dataset~\cite{google-cluster-data}.
+This dataset contains real-world server allocations and usage traces across 31 days in eight independent clusters in a hybrid cloud setting.

-To extract corresponding IP address allocation data from \clusterdata, we take all Job (groups of processes running as a single collection) allocations across all eight clusters, remove malformed jobs or those running beyond the scope of 31 days, and extract the User of these jobs as a tenant ID.
+To extract corresponding IP address allocation traces from allocations in \clusterdata, we take all Job (groups of processes running as a single collection) allocations across all eight clusters, remove malformed jobs or those running beyond the scope of 31 days, and extract the User of these jobs as a tenant ID.
 Each Job is assumed to have a public IP address allocated, and latent configuration is modeled over these jobs as previously discussed.
 The resulting traces contain \SI{24}{M} allocations across \SI{21}{k} tenants, with $\max_{t}|\mathcal{I}_{A_t}| \approx \SI{119}{k}$.

 Results (\autoref{fig:borgadv}) largely confirm the effectiveness of new IP allocation policies.
 Here, we see that \Segmented prevents discovery of latent configurations by an adversary with unlimited tenants, even at high pool utilization.
 Notably, \clusterdata{}'s composition of short-lived allocations for batch jobs represents a worst-case scenario, with many of these allocations seemingly indistinguishable from those used by an adversary.
 Yet, the \Segmented policy reduces the sharing of long-lived IP allocations with these short-lived tenants, preventing the adversary from discovering IPs with associated latent configuration.